WilkoV/design-stats/README.md

 - `cults3d-details`: test the connection to the Cults 3d web site and scrape the details of a specific design
 - `cults3d-list`: test the connection to the Cults 3d web site and scrape the list of user's designs
 - `printable-details`: test the connection to the Cults 3d web site and scrape the details of a specific design
+- `printable-list`: test the connection to the Cults 3d web site and scrape the list of user's designs
 - `all`: test all connections

 ```bash